-- Fixing machines that are clogged, damaged, or missing parts – If a part gets damaged within a machine, it may become necessary for someone to reach in to remove it.
-Putting your hand into a machine that cuts, welds, or crushes things has some obvious dangers associated with it.
-The LOTO procedure will dramatically reduce the risk of having to take this type of action by ensuring the machine is completely shut down before someone works on it.
+- Fixing machines that are clogged, damaged, or missing parts – If a part becomes damaged within a machine, it may become necessary for someone to reach in to remove it.
+Putting your hand into a machine that cuts, welds, or crushes objects has some obvious associated dangers.

 - What is a LOTO procedure?